dragona/ud862-samples/DynamicSurfacesDemo/readme.md

-# Floating action button - Udacity demo updated
+# Dynamic Surfaces - Udacity demo updated

 This project is based on the Udacity demo, and the following are the main updates that were added: